atbcb/usab-uswds/_pvag/preamble.md

 *Question 32.*  Do passenger vessels exceed the minimum coaming height determined by the administrative authority?
 If so, comments should provide information explaining conditions where the minimum coaming height is exceeded.

 The Passenger Vessel Access Advisory Committee recommended that single ramp access or double ramp access and automatic doors be provided at doorways with coamings.
-We sponsored a research project by the Volpe National Transportation Systems Center to examine potential access solutions to doorways with coamings.[33](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#endnote33)  A working group organized by the U.S. Coast Guard and the Passenger Vessel Association reviewed the research project report.
+We sponsored a research project by the Volpe National Transportation Systems Center to examine potential access solutions to doorways with coamings.<a href="#endnote33" aria-label="end note 33" aria-describedby="endnote33"><sup id="footnote33">[33]</sup></a>  A working group organized by the U.S. Coast Guard and the Passenger Vessel Association reviewed the research project report.
 The proposed technical provisions for doorways with coamings considered in the earlier drafts of the guidelines are revised based on the research project report, case studies, and input from the U.S. Coast Guard and Passenger Vessel Association working group.

 For single ramp access, this section would require a ramp on the side of the doorway to be protected from water infiltration.
 Changes in level would not be permitted within the maneuvering clearances specified on the other side of the door.